-An important supporter of Jewish emigrant students, Aladár Kaszab – a wealthy factory owner and famous philanthropist – also seems to have concluded in the first year after the amendment that in practice, the Jewish quota is still in place and still forcing Jewish youth to study abroad.
+An important supporter of Jewish emigrant students, Aladár Kaszab, a wealthy factory owner and famous philanthropist, also seems to have concluded in the first year after the amendment that in practice, the Jewish quota is still in place and still forcing Jewish youth to study abroad.
 He died in 1929 and several media reported about his last will and testament.
 He left 10% of one of his company’s revenues to the “university students of the Israelite faith who are forced to study abroad” and added that when there will no longer be a numerus clausus in Hungary, those revenues should cover stipends for any Hungarian student abroad with no regard to their religion.
 The last part was a customary scheme of donations by assimilated Jews who wished to demonstrate that they were not sectarian.

-In May 1929 chief rabbi Simon Hevesi pointed out in the Central Jewish Student Aid Committee’s assembly that

-“The law has been amended [...] and ended the legislative stigmatization that had degraded us into a racial minority. [...]
+In May 1929, Chief Rabbi Simon Hevesi pointed out in the Central Jewish Student Aid Committee’s assembly: “The law has been amended . . . and ended the legislative stigmatization that had degraded us into a racial minority . . .
 This amendment may satisfy us as citizens, however, it does not change the fate of the vast majority of our students that is being pushed out from the homeland.”

 The statistics of Hungarians studying in higher education abroad indeed reveal that student migration did not decrease significantly after 1928, only oscillated around the same number of migrant students.
-Since the new regulation based on the amended law came into force in October 1928, it is worth comparing the data on émigré students for the academic year before the amendment (1927-28) with subsequent academic years.
+Since the new regulation based on the amended law came into force in October 1928, it is worth comparing the data on émigré students for the academic year before the amendment (1927–28) with subsequent academic years.
 Right after the amendment, the number actually grew.